d2l-ai/d2l-en/chapter_natural-language-processing/word2vec-gluon.md

 ## The Skip-Gram Model

-We will implement the skip-gram model by using embedding layers and mini-batch multiplication.
+We will implement the skip-gram model by using embedding layers and minibatch multiplication.
 These methods are also often used to implement other natural language processing applications.

 ### Embedding Layer